raeslab/covid19_respiratory_microbiome/README.md

 Additional folders:

-* data/: use this folder to download the raw data and metadata tables from EGA (with controlled access, accession number EGAS00001004951).
+* data/: create and use this folder to download the raw data and metadata tables from EGA (with controlled access, accession number EGAS00001004951).
 * R/: additional R functions, called by the different scripts

 R packages required: